alchemy-fr/Phraseanet-Docs/en/Admin/Configuration.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 It is possible to restrict the validation constraint on a set of collections by
-passing a list of base_id :
+passing a list of base_id:

 .. code-block:: yaml